IAG names new chair amid changing of the guard at airlines group

-LONDON, July 31 (Reuters) - British Airways-owner IAG named Javier Ferran as its new chairman on Friday, due to take over at the beginning of next year, just months after a new chief executive takes the reins and as the pandemic batters the travel market.
+LONDON (Reuters) - British Airways-owner IAG (ICAG.L) named Javier Ferran as its new chairman on Friday, due to take over at the beginning of next year, just months after a new chief executive takes the reins and as the pandemic batters the travel market.

-Ferran, who is also chairman of the world’s largest spirits maker Diageo, has been on the IAG board since 2019 and will replace Antonio Vazquez.
+Ferran, who is also chairman of the world’s largest spirits maker Diageo (DGE.L), has been on the IAG board since 2019 and will replace Antonio Vazquez.

 Ferran said that the airline group, which posted a record loss on Friday and said it planned to raise 2.75 billion euros from shareholders to get through the crisis, had a strong future.